 Okay, now let’s put Navratri aside & focus on condensed milk using milk powder.
 By the way, you can check out fast (upvas/vrat) recipes here on TastedRecipes, especially on the occasion of Navratri.

 So, finally, here’s your condensed milk using milk powder.

 What is Condensed Milk?

 Condensed milk is an ingredient used in desserts & baking items.
 Although it is readily available in grocery stores, you can make it all yourself.

 The best part is – condensed milk is an excellent substitute for granulated or powdered sugar.

 The basic definition of condensed milk is full-fat milk boiled and then milk powder & sugar mixed thoroughly.
 You can watch our kheer recipe videos to see how sugar is replaced with condensed milk.

-This condensed milk of yours can be stored for a long time, provided if you store it in a glass container.
+This condensed milk can be stored for a long time, provided you store it in a glass container.
 Additionally, please keep it in the refrigerator.
 Do not store it in desi style.
 I mean in a steel bowl with a plate cover on it.
 Don’t do that.